Lava-Pals/bl-unofficial-docs/content/guides/lighting/Lighting with Bakery - GPU Lightmapper.md

 Lighting is one of the most important parts of creating a level for any videogame, more so for virtual reality games like BONELAB.

-This guide will show you how to use one of the best lightmappers available for Unity to enhance the look and feel of your BONELAB level.
+This guide will show you how to use one of the best light mappers available for Unity to enhance the look and feel of your BONELAB level.

 When creating a new scene, you'll almost always have a Directional Light, Main Camera, and Global Volume.